 Contact Us Now For HelpDiscuss Your Options With a Social Security Disability Attorney Before Your Wedding

-While we know it is important to you to marry your beloved, it is also paramount that you consider whether your marriage will affect your ability to get the maximum benefit based on your income or earnings record from Social Security Disability.
+While we know it is important to you to marry your beloved, it is also vital that you consider whether your marriage will affect your ability to get the maximum benefit based on your income or earnings record from Social Security Disability.

 Some of the circumstances are complex, and getting married without fully exploring its effect on your disability benefits could leave you scrambling to make ends meet.
 It is better to sort it out beforehand so you can know what to expect.
 This is especially true if most of your financial resources depend on your Social Security Disability income.